Key Public Health Questions

 Once your aim and objectives are clear, and you have worked out what type of intervention or which activities you want to develop the next step is to determine exactly what you want to develop.
 This can be informed by:

-- Learn from the research and experiences of others
+- Learning from the research and experiences of others

-- Use theories and models to design your intervention
+- Using theories and models to design your intervention

 Research and evidence